charliecalvert/CloudNotes/Assignments/HerokuStarter.md

 npm install
 </pre>

-Now create the heroku app:
+Now create the heroku app, executing this command from the root of your new project:

 <pre>
 heroku create lastname01